 What can I do if the rocket lifts off slowly or gets stuck on the launch rod?

-A. Clean the launch rod with steel wool.
+1. Clean the launch rod with steel wool.
 Exhaust residue can build up, preventing the launch lug from sliding over it easily.

-B. Check the launch rod joint.
+2. Check the launch rod joint.
 If the connecting joint has a rough edge, it will catch the launch lug and prevent the rocket from passing that point.
 Lightly sand the rough edge until smooth.

-C. Check the launch lug(s) on the rocket.
+3. Check the launch lug(s) on the rocket.

 My parachute did not deploy.
 How can I fix this?

-B. Parachute/streamer fails to open:
+B. Parachute/streamer fails to open.
+Possible problems include:

-- Cold weather — Plastic wants to stay in its confined shape when cold.
+1. Cold weather — Plastic wants to stay in its confined shape when cold.
 Pack the system just prior to launch.

-- Hot/humid weather—This causes the plastic to stick to itself.
+2. Hot/humid weather—This causes the plastic to stick to itself.
 Dust with baby powder before packing.

-- Insufficient amount of recovery wadding or wadding crumpled too tightly.
+3. Insufficient amount of recovery wadding or wadding crumpled too tightly.
 Heat from the ejection charge melted the recovery system causing its failure.

 Can I use my older engines?
 How should they be stored?

-Disposal of Estes Pro Series II composite motors
+How to dispose Estes Pro Series II composite motors

 Any Estes Pro Series II composite engine (motor) may be safely disposed of by digging a small hole in the ground, placing the Pro Series II composite motor vertically in the hole, nozzle up and packing the soil back around it.
 The composite engine or motor should then be ignited in the normal fashion using an igniter and an electrical launch controller with 30 feet of cable.
 When ignited, all pyrotechnic components of the motor will be consumed.
 Never place any part of your body above the motor during the disposal process.
 You and all others should remain at least 30 feet away during the process.
 Do not approach the motor for 1-5 minutes.
 The casing may be very hot.
 Protect your hands with gloves or other appropriate tool when handling a Pro Series II motor after firing.
 The spent Pro Series II motor casing may be disposed of in any outside trash receptable and provides no additional harm to the landfill.